ms/buildtogether.tech/process/index.md

 software development teams from bad ones.
-It's unfortunate that you'll only get to do it once or twice during your project course, since you only really see the benefits with practice, but I hope that even once will be enough to convince you that it's worth doing.
+It's unfortunate that you'll only get to do it once or twice during your project course, since you only really see the benefits with practice, but I hope that even once will be enough to convince you of its value.

 ## Triage

 When disaster strikes, doctors do triage to determine who will survive without immediate treatment, who won't even with treatment, and who can only be saved if they are treated right away.
-Similarly, one of a project manager's main responsibilities is to <span g="triage">triage</span> the issues in a project's issue tracker (<span x="communicate"/>) periodically and adjust the schedule accordingly.
-The effort-importance grid that you drew at the start will help with this: by the time you are a few weeks into your project, you should be able to update the effort estimates, add newly-discovered issues, and draw up a more realistic plan.
+Similarly, one of a project manager's main responsibilities is to <span i="triage" g="triage">triage</span> the issues in a project's <span i="issue tracker!helping triage; triage!using issue tracker">issue tracker</span> (<span x="communicate"/>) periodically and adjust the schedule accordingly.
+The <span i="effort-importance grid!helping triage">effort-importance grid</span> that you drew at the start will help with
+this: by the time you are a few weeks into your project, you should be able to update the effort estimates, add newly-discovered issues, and draw up a more realistic plan.

 But as well as cutting features, you can use what you have learned about the